Houston Water Quality at a Glance

 Lead

-Source: Primarily from older lead service lines, lead solder, and plumbing fixtures in homes built before 1986; more than 100 Houston schools reported elevated lead levels in 2023
+Source: Primarily from older lead service lines, lead solder, and plumbing fixtures in homes built before 1986.
+More than 100 Houston schools reported elevated lead levels in water in 2023.
+Lead enters at the tap, not from the treatment plant.

-Health Effects: Developmental delays, learning difficulties, behavioral problems in children; kidney problems, high blood pressure, and reproductive issues in adults
+Health Effects: Developmental delays, learning difficulties, and behavioural problems in children; kidney problems, high blood pressure, and reproductive issues in adults.
+The EPA and CDC both state there is no safe level of lead for children.

 A collection of household chemicals